shanelord01/pangolin-autonet-watcher/README.md

 # pangolin-autonet-watcher
 lightweight Docker container that automatically connects labeled containers to a specified Docker network.

+I use this alongside the [docker.labelInjector](https://github.com/phyzical/docker.labelInjector) app on unraid to easily label Unraid apps.

 Features
 - Watches Docker events in real time
 - Automatically connects containers to your chosen network